 High cholesterol does not cause symptoms on its own – you may not be aware that it is elevated, unless you get regular blood screenings.
 If you are at least 20 years old, then you should have cholesterol screening every 5 years.

-C-reactive Protein (CRP) is a protein produced by your liver in response to inflammation in the body.
+High-Sensitivity C-reactive Protein (hs-CRP) is a protein produced by your liver in response to inflammation in the body.
 Although levels of CRP cannot isolate the location or cause of the inflammatory response, high levels of this protein, in conjunction with high levels of these other compounds can indicate arteriosclerosis, or a build-up of plaque in the arteries.
-The American Medical Association does not currently recommend CRP testing for the general public, but if you are already at risk for heart disease, or are concerned about your cardiovascular health, it is another piece of the picture in revealing your overall heart risks
+The American Medical Association does not currently recommend CRP testing for the general public, but if you are already at risk for heart disease, or are concerned about your cardiovascular health, it is another piece of the puzzle in revealing your overall heart risks

 Homocysteine is another substance your body uses to make proteins and tissues.
 While it has not been proven that reducing your homocysteine levels necessarily corresponds to a decreased risk of cardiovascular disease, a recent study has shown that highly elevated levels of homocysteine were related to a threefold increase in the risk of heart attack over a five year period.
 Once again, homocsyteine levels are not part of a routine screening, but can play a part in determining overall heart risks if measured during blood screenings.